kiwicom/orbit/packages/orbit-components/src/Popover/README.md

 import Popover from "@kiwicom/orbit-components/lib/Popover";
 ```

-After adding import into your project you can use it simply like:
+After adding import to your project you can use it simply like:

 ```jsx
 <Popover content="Your content">